learn-co-curriculum/hs-ruby1-teachers-guide-html/README.md

 + Remind students about P.E.P. - encourage them to use Google to find solutions to their problems first.
 + Set the expectation that HTML/CSS is a lot of playing and messing around and figuring things out by trial and error.

-<a href='https://learn.co/lessons/hs-ruby1-teachers-guide-html' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-ruby1-teachers-guide-html' title='Unit 7: HTML'>Unit 7: HTML</a> on Learn.co and start learning to code for free.</p>